TOPICS |

 Supraventricular Tachydysrhythmias in the Emergency Department

 Heart palpitations is a common chief complaint in the ED, and emergency clinicians need to be able to quickly and accurately identify serious tachydysrhythmias to determine treatment that is safe, effective, and comfortable for patients.
-Includes 4 AMA PRA Category 1 Credits™.
-CME expires on 08/01/2023
+CME expired on 08/01/2023.
+No CME for this activity

 |